TexteaInc/funix-doc/Reference.md

       demo.py                               # a particular file
 ```

+### The debug mode
+Starting Funix with the flag `-d` will enable the debug mode which monitors source code changes and automatically re-generate the app.
+Known bugs: the watchdog we used monitors all `.py` files in the current folder, which will keep your CPU high.

 ## Supported I/O types and widget customization

 The Zen of Funix is to choose widgets for function I/Os based on their types.
 This can be done via themes (which is cross-app/function) or per-variable.